Rundiz-WP/rundiz-postorder/readme.txt

 = Is multisite support? =
 Yes, of course.

+= Is multilingual support? =
+Yes, it is supported Polylang plugin for list the posts only selected language or all languages.
+For the other multilingual plugins, it should work too.

-= Support for re-order the pages or custom post type? = No, it doesn't support for now.
+= Support for re-order the pages or custom post type? = No, it doesn't support custom post type.

-= Does it gonna be mess if I uninstall this plugin? = No, on uninstallation or delete the plugin, it will be reset the *menu_order* to zero which is WordPress default value for post content.
+= Does it gonna be mess if I uninstall this plugin? = No, on uninstall or delete the plugin, it will be reset the *menu_order* to zero (0) which is WordPress default value for post content.

 = How to disable custom order in some category? = Create your plugin and conditions whatever you want such as `is_category(['your','category','id','or','name'])` and then add this code `add_filter('rd_postorder_is_working', '__return_false');` to disable custom order in the categories you choose.